-We currently expect 2018 net sales will increase in the low-single digit range from 2017 levels.
-The projected growth is driven by increased production and sustainment volume on the F-35 program at Aeronautics as well as increased volume in tactical missiles programs at Missiles and Fire Control (MFC), partially offset by decreased volume at Rotary and Mission Systems (RMS) and Space.
-Segment operating profit is expected to increase in the mid-single digit range from 2017 levels driven primarily by improved performance at RMS.
-We expect that 2018 segment operating profit margin will also exceed our 2017 margin of 10.2%.
-Our outlook for 2018 assumes the U.S. Government continues to support and fund our key programs, consistent with the government fiscal year 2018 budget.
-Changes in circumstances may require us to revise our assumptions, which could materially change our current estimate of 2018 net sales and operating profit margin.
-For additional information related to trends in net sales and operating profit at our business segments, see the "Business Segment Results of Operations" discussion below.
+We expect our 2019 net sales to increase in the mid-single digit range from 2018 levels.
+The projected growth is driven by increased production and sustainment on the F-35 program at Aeronautics and increased volume from recent contract awards and increased volume in the tactical and strike missiles business at MFC.
+Total business segment operating profit margin in 2019 is expected to be approximately 10.7%; and cash from operations is expected to be greater than or equal to \$7.5 billion.
+The preliminary outlook for 2019 assumes the U.S. Government continues to support and fund our key programs.
+Changes in circumstances may require us to revise our assumptions, which could materially change our current estimate of 2019 net sales, operating margin and cash flows.